mrmonkington/django-basic-apps/README.rst

 * BeautifulSoup (http://www.crummy.com/software/BeautifulSoup/) is required to use the blog and, subsequently, the inlines app.
 * Dateutil (http://labix.org/python-dateutil)
 * Django Registration for the invitations app
+* django-disqus (http://github.com/arthurk/django-disqus) is required if Disqus-powered comments are enabled.

 Inlines
 =======